 Boar bristle beard brushes are much less likely to produce static.
 In fact, many of them market themselves as being specifically anti-static.
 It does make a difference.

-2. The nylon will damage the hair
+2. The nylon will damage

 Using any sort of synthetic material to groom a beard can cause friction, and friction causes problems.